for-GET/api-pegjs/README.md

 # API PEGjs [![Build Status][2]][1]

-A collection of PEG parsers for HTTP, API and related syntaxes
+A collection of PEG parsers for HTTP, API and related grammars

 ## Parsers